 Other Social Effects (OSE): Other social effects include the effects that are not covered in the NED, RED, and EQ.
 This account includes things such as community impacts, health and safety, and displacement.
 In the future with-project condition, the Port of New York - New Jersey maintains its place amongst the lower cost and highest volume routes.
 The least cost access for import and export activities is a decision factor for businesses currently residing in the port's hinterlands and for businesses considering relocation to the port's hinterlands.
 For firms operating on thin margins such as light industry, transportation (transaction) cost plays an important role in the long-term decisions of a firm.
-Survey evidence suggests that stability of transportation costs and shipping time/customer proximity are two important factors in the decisions of firms considering relocating to the United States (Tate, Ellram, Schoenherr, &

-Petersen, 2014).
-Alternatives B through E support the region's ability to retain and attract business; however, Alternatives D, E, and F provide better support than the others because more terminals would benefit from the plans.
+Survey evidence suggests that stability of transportation costs and shipping time/customer proximity are two important factors in the decisions of firms considering relocating to the United States (Tate, Ellram, Schoenherr, & Petersen, 2014).
+Should relative per-unit transportation costs of goods arriving to or being shipped from the Port of New York and New Jersey become sufficiently larger than other large ports, businesses considering relocation to the United States would thus be more likely to choose to relocate in the catchment area of other large ports, all else equal.
+Alternatives B through E support the region's ability to retain and attract business as it relates to transportation cost; however, Alternatives D, E, and F provide better support than the others because more terminals would benefit from the plans.

-4.8.2: Trade-off Analysis
+4.9: Comparison and Trade-off Analysis of the Focused Array of Alternative Plans